m-schmidt/Fuzzer/README.md

 ## Usage

-- Create test scripts `test1.sh` and `test2.sh` in the current working directory and make them executable.
-The fuzzer calls these script with the generated C programs.
-The exit code should indicate success or failure.
+- Create test scripts `test1.sh` (for expression testing mode) and `test2.sh` (for calling conventions mode) in the current working directory and make them executable.
+The fuzzer calls these scripts with the generated C programs.
+The exit code of the scripts should indicate success or failure.

 - To start the fuzzer, type:

       $ stack exec fuzzer

-- The fuzzer supports some commandline options to select a datatype and a test count.
-See the online help with:
+- The fuzzer supports some commandline options to select a testing mode, the complexity, and test count etc. See the online help with:

       $ stack exec fuzzer -- -h